instacart/lore/CONTRIBUTING.md

 ### Release Checklist:
 * Did you add any required properties to Model/Estimator/Pipeline or other Base classes?
 You need to provide default values for serialized objects during deserialization.
 * Did you add any new modules?
 You need to specify them in setup.py: packages.
 * Did you add any new dependencies?
-You need to test against released versions, and specify which are supported in setup.py.
+Do not add them to setup.py.
+Instead add them in lore/dependencies.py, and require them only in modules that need it.

 ### Python coding style
 Changes should conform to Google Python Style Guide, except feel free to exceed 80 char line limit.